 - Azure Active Directory: Cloud based directory and identity management

-- Azure Resource Manager: Organize, deploy, and control resources in Azure
+- Resource Manager: Organize, deploy, and control resources in Azure

 - Azure Security Center: Prevent, detect, and respond to threats with increased visibility